xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/xcatperftest.1.rst

 ***********

-The xcatperftest command runs commandes defined in a command list file and get their execution response time baseline for performance purpose.
+The \ **xcatperftest**\  command runs commands defined in a command list file and get their execution response time baseline for performance purpose.
-The xcatperftest command is part of the xCAT package xCAT-test, and you can run it standalone or leverage it to build up your automation test cases.
+The \ **xcatperftest**\  command is part of the xCAT package \ **xCAT-test**\ , and you can run it standalone or leverage it to build up your automation test cases.

-Any commands could be defined in the command list file, however, it is recommended that the one-time initial configuration are well prepared prior to run xcatperftest command.
+Any command could be defined in the command list file, however, it is recommended that the one-time initial configuration is well prepared prior to running \ **xcatperftest**\  command.
-For example, the network object, osdistor and osimage image objects.
+For example, the network object, osdistro and osimage image objects.

-Follow the below steps to run xcatperftest command:
+Follow the steps below to run \ **xcatperftest**\  command:

-1, Install xCAT-test on a xCAT management nodes.
+1. Install \ **xCAT-test**\  on a xCAT management node.

-2, Prepare a command list in which the commands are what you want to messure.
+2. Prepare a command list with the commands you want to measure.

-3, Prepare the initial configuration based on the command list to make sure all commands could be executed in techinal.
+3. Prepare the initial configuration based on the command list to make sure all commands could be executed in techinal.

-4, Run xcatperftest with the total fake nodes number and the above command list file.
+4. Run \ **xcatperftest**\  with the total fake nodes number and the above command list file.

-Node: It is suggested to run the command in background as it normally takes long time to finish all the performanc testing with large amount of fake nodes.
+Node: It is suggested to run the command in background as it normally takes long time to finish all the performance testing with large amount of fake nodes.

 *******